 So, when you leave the kitchen and head upstairs to take a bath or read a book, your partner can say, “It looks like Mom has gone upstairs to Take Five.”
 Everyone understands what that means.

-If you’re a single parent, you have the opportunity to say to your child, “This is something that really matters.
-I’m going to do it because I love you, I love myself, and we love each other.
+If you’re a single parent, you can tell your child, “This is something that matters.
 This is important.
-So I‘m going to do this, and I want you to know how to do this for yourself.”
+I will do it because I love you, I love myself, and we love each other.
+So I’m going to do this, and I want you to know how to do this for yourself.”

-Narrating with thoughtful words is important because you affirm that love is driving your actions.
+Narrating with thoughtful words is important because you affirm that love drives your actions.

 When you discuss going out for a walk with your child, you can say, “Sometimes we walk together, and sometimes I walk alone, and that’s when I collect my thoughts.”

-For more on how motherhood has been my greatest teacher, look here.
+Look here to see how motherhood has been my greatest teacher.

 I hope you enjoyed this piece!
 Wishing you abundant self-care and self-compassion as you journey through motherhood.